This post has been sponsored by Chop N’ Drop. All opinions expressed are my own.

 - Add the seasonings and toss.

-- Add the chopped salami, cubed bread and the grated cheese; reserving about a quarter of a cup of grated cheese to sprinkle on top.
+- Add the chopped salami, cubed bread, and the grated cheese; reserving about a quarter of a cup of grated cheese to sprinkle on top.
 If you didn’t reserve a bit, don’t worry just grate more on top.

-- Butter a casserole dish and add the stuffing and sprinkle the remaining cheese on top, along with a drizzle of olive oil and a sprinkle of dried oregano and fresh ground black pepper.
+- Butter a casserole dish add the stuffing and sprinkle the remaining cheese on top, along with a drizzle of olive oil and a sprinkle of dried oregano and fresh ground black pepper.

 - Bake for 30 – 40 minutes.
 Cover until ready to serve for a more moist dressing.